 - Optimize the product type attribute with at least 3 levels if possible.
 For example, if you’re selling Dog Blankets, you might use Home & Decor > Furnishings > Bedroom > Blanket > Dog.

 For more information on setting up the Google integration for your Shopify store, check out our help docs.

-To learn more about how Google Channel can help you get discovered by interested shoppers, check out our guide on Shopping Ads in Google, or our Compass course on Google Ads for Ecommerce.
+To learn more about how the Google & YouTube app can help you get discovered by interested shoppers, check out our guide on Shopping Ads in Google, or our Compass course on Google Ads for Ecommerce.